Learn investing basics

 • Reinvest immediately in the same fund

-• Your new cost basis is the current NAV
+• New cost basis = current NAV

-Example: You have ₹10L in an equity fund with ₹3L in unrealised gains.
-Redeem ₹4.17L (where gain = ₹1.25L), pay zero tax, and reinvest ₹4.17L.
-Over 10 years, this can save you ₹50,000–1,50,000 in taxes.
+Example: ₹10L in equity fund with ₹3L unrealised gain.
+Redeem ₹4.17L (gain = ₹1.25L), pay zero tax, reinvest ₹4.17L.
+Over 10 years, this can save ₹50,000–1,50,000 in taxes.

 Retirement